ouzel-alon/homelab/apps/http-echo/README.md

-# MetalLB
+# http-echo

-Deploys MetalLB in Layer 2 mode and issues LoadBalancer IPs from the top range of the Docker bridge network.

-To test it, the `http-echo` app deploys 2 pods behind a LoadBalancer in the default namespace.
+Deploys 2 pods behind a LoadBalancer.

 The LoadBalancer will then distribute traffic between the two pods: